 Project Explore

-Project Explore offers kids and teens an opportunity to work on projects using the library’s materials and with staff assistance.
-There will also be a variety of themed projects available that may include fiber arts, painting, sewing, and other activities.
-Attendees need to be able to work on their own, use materials and tools safely and responsibly, and wait patiently for assistance.
+Project Explore offers kids an opportunity to work on projects using the library’s materials with limited staff assistance.
+You will have access to art supplies, cardboard, tools, sewing materials, and much more and are encouraged to come up with your own projects, crafts, and artwork.
+Attendees need to be able to work on their own, use materials and tools safely and responsibly, and clean up their work space when finished.
+Caregivers are encouraged to attend with and supervise young children.

 Kids Make it!
 Let’s Sewing